svt/gradle-yapp-publisher-plugin/README.md

 ## Features

-* Maven Central, Gradle Portal, GitLab, GitHub Publishing
+* Maven Central, Gradle Portal, GitLab, GitHub, Artifactory Publishing
 * Signing
 * Java, Kotlin, Android Library (aar) support (release variant)
 * Build file, Properties or System Environment Configuration - or all of them
 * Publish to several targets at once
 * Configure autorelease to Maven Central
 * Dokka Publish support
-* Choose to publish with or without source code and docs
+* Choose to publish with or without source, docs artifacts or with empty source/doc artifacts
+* Mice configuration overview and guide for creating templates
 * Semi smart configuration :)
 * ... and more